We are looking forward to welcoming you to the Annual Convention this weekend.

 Friday 14th September

-Early Registration and Informal Reception on Friday 14th September at 7.30pm.
+Early Registration and Welcome Reception on Friday 14th September at 7.30pm.

 Saturday 15th September